-10 Quick Tips for Looking Better in Photos
+10 Quick Tips for Looking Better

 While shooting candids, capturing those unplanned, fleeting moments full of genuine emotion is my personal aim for my wedding clients, most of us want to have at least a few posed photos of our Big Day.
 These do not have to take a long time, and can, believe it or not, be quite fun.
 Typically, your photographer will help you choose a good location (or several), so as not to disrupt the flow of your event, and he or she will help you pose comfortably.
 But following are a few quick tips to help you and your partner increase the odds of loving your posed images: